runtimeverification/iele-semantics/INSTALL.md

 --------------

-To test against a fragment of the ethereum test suite, run `make test`.
+To test against our test suite, run `make test`.
 For more details, see [here](https://github.com/runtimeverification/iele-semantics#testing-1).

 Other Linux distros can install by installing the list of dependencies in the `apt-get install` command above and then following the rest of the instructions.